MoArtis/RCGMod/README.md

 - Force the game to use Xinput to potentially fix the controller related bugs.
 (Optional)

+- Fix a bug that prevented the Book items to work properly when using a character other than Misako.

+- Fix a bug that prevented the phone interface to display a maxed out Stamina stat.

 ## ** How to install **